 TrustManagerimplementation in a case of Android application to see how the chain of trust is configured.

-- You might have to modify system certificate storage on the rooted/jailbroken device to overcome the issue.
+- Having Android rooted emulator you might have to modify system certificate storage there.

 iOS Application Security Testing